-The development of the Homelessness Strategy 2022-27 has been guided by key partners and a recurring theme from feedback is for the need for this strategy to align with a number of other priority strategy areas that have the potential to significantly impact on the lives of those who are homeless or threatened with homelessness.
+The development of the draft Homelessness Strategy 2022-27 has been guided by key partners and a recurring theme from feedback is for the need for this strategy to align with a number of other priority strategy areas that have the potential to significantly impact on the lives of those who are homeless or threatened with homelessness.

 This strategy has been developed in the context of the Housing Executive's overall vision that 'Everyone is able to live in an affordable and decent home, appropriate to their needs, in a safe and attractive place'.
 We will also ensure that we support the Housing Executive's core values which state that 'We are committed to making a difference through fairness, passion and expertise'.

-The diagram below outlines key documents that will support the Housing Executive in delivering the vision of this strategy, 'Ending Homelessness Together'.
+The diagram below outlines key documents that will support the Housing Executive in delivering the vision of this strategy, Ending Homelessness Together.
 These strategies and action plans reflect the importance of accommodation based issues such as housing supply and non-accommodation based issues such as the support that is often required to maintain a tenancy.

-- Supporting People Strategy- As homelessness is one of four thematic groups supported by the Supporting People programme and therefore responsible for funding a significant amount of homelessness services there is a need to ensure that the priorities of this strategy align with the Supporting People Three Year Strategic Plan and COVID-19 Recovery Plan.
-We will work with Supporting People to ensure alignment across both strategies and this is a commitment that is also made in the Supporting People Strategy. - Interdepartmental Homelessness Action Plan The delivery of an Interdepartmental Homelessness Action Plan which aimed to address non-accommodation based issues relevant to homelessness was one of the key successes of the Homelessness Strategy 2017-22.
-The Housing Executive welcomes the support provided by the Department for Communities and other government departments in the delivery of the previous strategy and we are committed to continuing this collaborative approach in order to address those issues which require the support of other government agencies. - Housing Supply Strategy Our engagement with the sector in developing this strategy noted housing supply as an area that will shape the success of our approach to addressing homelessness in Northern Ireland.
-The Housing Supply Strategy has recently been subject to a call for evidence and the Housing Executive will work with the Department for Communities as and when the Housing Supply Strategy is developed. - Customer Support and Tenancy Sustainment Strategy Alignment with this strategy is key, particularly with regards to delivering our third Objective of 'Support customers to transition from homelessness into settled accommodation'.
+- Supporting People Strategy As homelessness is one of four thematic groups supported by the Supporting People programme and therefore responsible for funding a significant amount of homelessness services there is a need to ensure that the priorities of this strategy align with the People Supporting Three Year Strategic Plan and COVID-19 Recovery Plan.
+We will work with Supporting People to ensure alignment across both strategies and this is a commitment that is also made in the Supporting People Strategy. - Inter-Departmental Homelessness Action Plan - The delivery of an Interdepartmental Homelessness Action Plan which aimed to address nonaccommodation based issues relevant to homelessness was one of the key successes of the Homelessness 2017-22.
+The Strategy Housing Executive welcomes the support

+9 Customer Support and Tenancy Sustainment Strategy, Northern Ireland Housing Executive provided by the Department for Communities and other government departments in the delivery of the previous strategy and we are committed continuing this to collaborative approach in order to address those issues which require the support government of other agencies.

+- Housing Supply Strategy Our engagement with the sector in developing this strategy noted housing supply as an area that will shape the success of our approach to addressing homelessness in Northern Ireland.
+The Housing Supply Strategy has recently been subject to a call for evidence and the Housing Executive will work with the Department for Communities as and when the Housing Supply Strategy is developed. - Customer Support and Tenancy Sustainment Strategy9 - Alignment with this strategy is key, particularly with regards to delivering our third objective of 'Support customers exiting homelessness into settled accommodation.'
 There have been numerous examples of alignment between the Homelessness Strategy and Customer Support and Tenancy Sustainment Strategy since its publication in 2019 and the Housing Executive will build on this over the course of the next Homelessness Strategy and any future versions of the Customer Support and Tenancy Sustainment Strategy.